Advertiser Disclosure

 Gorilla trekking with Volcanoes Safaris.

-Volcanoes Safaris offers gorilla and chimpanzee trekking in Uganda and Rwanda.
+Volcanoes Safaris offers gorilla- and chimpanzee-trekking in Uganda and Rwanda.
 Image Credit: Volcanoes Safaris

-Volcanoes Safaris is a leading gorilla and chimpanzee ecotourism company located in Uganda and Rwanda.
+Volcanoes Safaris is a leading gorilla and chimpanzee ecotourism company in Uganda and Rwanda.
 The company offers lodges and safaris for travelers to learn more about the gorilla and chimpanzee populations in the Great Lakes region of Africa.

 An active community partner, Volcanoes Safaris has partnered on several community projects in its 25-year history, including the Kyambura Women’s Coffee Cooperative.
 The cooperative works to train women in a sustainable income source through coffee production.